 Part of the international medical insurance is out patient benefits.
-These benefits correspond to the medical consumption, which means that the decision of the member has a direct impact on the claims.
+These benefits correspond to the medical consumption.
+That means that the decision of the member has a direct impact on the claims.

 Therefore, the “risk” for an international medical insurance is much more limited here than for Hospitalization.
-If members decide to increase their medical consumption, then the ratio between Claims / Premiums will increase and could lead to an increase of premiums.
+If members decide to increase their medical consumption, then the ratio between Claims and Premiums will increase.
+And this could lead to an increase of premiums.

 Co-insurance and out of pocket on your international medical insurance

-It can be considered that the insured will pay more attention to the costs of his/her medical expenses when part of them are paid by him or her selves.
+Insurers consider that the insured pay more attention to medical costs when he/she pays part of them.
 This behavior has an important impact on the medical consumption and therefore on technical results and premiums.

 Premiums are attractive if the co-insurance is 10% or 20% for example and allows everyone to adjust benefits and budget according to his/her needs.

-In certain countries where medical expenses are high, we do recommend to select “full reimbursement” because it could cost you a lot in case of serious and long injury.
+In certain countries where medical expenses are high.
+Therefore, we do recommend to select “full reimbursement”.
+Because it could cost you a lot in case of serious and long injury.
 Otherwise, 90% or 80% for outpatient will give you access to a very good balance between benefits, services and premiums.